EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Planning with Learned Traction Distribution

-for $t\in\{0,\dots,T-1\}$.
-The traction parameter $\Param_t^m$ is queried in the $m$-th sampled traction map based on state $\mathbf{x}_t^m$.
-Note that~\eqref{eq:cvar_cost} can directly replace the nominal objective~\eqref{eq:nominal_obj} and use MPPI to solve for the optimal control sequence.
-While sampled traction maps can be reused for evaluating different control sequences, the computation can still grow prohibitively as the map size grows.
+In practice, optimizing~\eqref{eq:cvar_cost} using MPPI requires a subroutine that empirically estimates the right-tail CVaR of the objective by collecting $M>0$ realizations of the nominal objective $\{C(\widetilde{\mathbf{x}}^m_{0:T})\}_{m=1}^M$ for each candidate control sequence by using sampled traction values.
+To exploit GPU parallelization, we pre-generate $M>0$ traction maps where each map cell contains sampled traction values.
+As a result, each candidate control sequence can be evaluated in parallel for all the pre-generated traction maps.
+While the sampled traction maps can be reused, the computation can still grow prohibitively as the map size grows.
 Therefore, we propose a cheaper cost design that accounts for the left-tail CVaR of terrain traction.